-1. Deficiency Letters.
-In a deficiency letter, the exam staff will identify certain deficiencies of the firm's compliance and supervisory procedures and controls and request that the firm provide a written response addressing such issues.
-In responding to a deficiency letter, firms should provide the staff with information describing any corrective action taken to address the issues identified by the staff and any related supporting documentation.
+- Deficiency Letters.
+In a deficiency letter, the exam staff will identify certain deficiencies of the firm's compliance and supervisory procedures and controls, and request that the firm provide a written response addressing such issues.
+In responding to a deficiency letter, firms should provide the staff with information describing any corrective action taken to address the issues identified by the staff and any supporting documentation.
 While the corrective action will depend on the nature of the alleged deficiency, some examples of corrective action that firms may take include revising the firm's procedures, implementing new exception reports or surveillance reports or changing the level or frequency of supervisory reviews.
 It is important to note that when implementing such corrective measures, the business and operations team who have responsibility over the issue should be consulted to make certain that the revised/enhanced procedures are feasible and can be implemented.
-In addition, firms should be sure to (i) respond to the specific issue identified by the staff without providing other unnecessary or non-relevant information, and (ii) respond to each item identified in the deficiency letter.
+In addition, firms should be sure to (i) respond to the specific issue identified by the staff without providing other unnecessary or non-relevant information and (ii) respond to each item identified in the deficiency letter.
 Firms should consider employing the services of outside counsel in these matters.
-If a firm decides to seek outside counsel's assistance in preparing a response to the deficiency letter and outside counsel has not been involved or identified to the exam staff during the exam, the firm should consider remaining the primary contact with the examination staff.
-Stated another way, outside counsel should not be visible to the staff -i.e., outside counsel should remain in the background to the staff and the response letter should be on the firm's letterhead.30

-2. Formal Action and Wells Notices.
+If a firm decides to seek outside counsel's assistance in preparing a response to the deficiency letter, and outside counsel has not been involved or identified to the exam staff during the exam, the firm should consider remaining the primary contact with the examination staff.
+Stated another way, depending on the facts, outside counsel should not be visible to the staff, i.e., outside counsel should remain in the background, and the response letter should be on the firm's letterhead.31 - Formal Action and Wells Notices.
 If the exam staff believes that its findings rise to the level of an enforcement action, the staff will refer the matter to enforcement for formal disciplinary action.
-In this case, firms should expect the enforcement staff to request additional information and conduct testimony of certain of the firm's personnel.
-If a determination is made to move forward with formal disciplinary action, the enforcement staff will likely provide a "Wells Notice" informing the firm of the proposed violations and the staff's intent to initiate a disciplinary action.
-The firm will be provided with an opportunity to submit, in writing, a 'Wells Submission" which responds to the enforcement staff's proposed charges, discussing applicable law and why formal charges should not be filed against the firm.31 In responding to a Wells Submission or other requests by the enforcement staff, firms should consider engaging outside counsel in drafting the response and managing the interaction with the enforcement staff.
-In this circumstance, outside counsel should
+In this case, firms should expect the enforcement staff to request additional information and seek testimony of certain of the firm's personnel.
+If a determination is made to move forward with formal disciplinary action, the enforcement staff will likely provide a "Wells Notice," informing the firm of the alleged violations and the staff's intent to initiate a disciplinary action.
+The firm will be provided with an opportunity to submit, in writing, a "Wells Submission," which responds to the enforcement staff's proposed charges, discussing applicable law and why formal charges should not be filed against the firm.32 In responding to a Wells Submission or other requests by the enforcement staff, firms should consider engaging outside counsel in drafting the response and managing the interaction with the enforcement staff.
+Once a formal proceeding is initiated, outside counsel should be the primary contact with the enforcement staff in connection with all issues related to the matter.